GreshamFedora/DominicanCake/README.md

-The complications of getting images in a gallery where they are displayed alongside each other helped me to learn to be more sensitive to the needs of properly displayed said images in an aesthetically pleasing manner.
+The complications of getting images in a gallery where they are displayed alongside each other in an aesthetically pleasing manner helped me to learn to be more sensitive to the needs of positioning and styling said images.